-The Customer Experience How important are customer surveys?
+The Customer Experience How important are customer satisfaction surveys?
 Peter Drucker’s old saying comes to mind: “You can’t manage what you don’t measure.”
 Those surveys can give you a lot of data that you can use to improve virtually any part of your organization.
-There are two important parts to a customer survey that we’re going […]
+There are two important parts to a customer survey that we’re […]

-How important are customer surveys?
+How important are customer satisfaction surveys?
 Peter Drucker’s old saying comes to mind: “You can’t manage what you don’t measure.”
 Those surveys can give you a lot of data that you can use to improve virtually any part of your organization.
 There are two important parts to a customer survey that we’re going to cover today:

 Asking the right questions should be easy, but it’s not.
 The right questions aren’t about collecting as much information as possible.
 It is about collecting the right information.
 Information that you can use.
 If you can’t use it, don’t ask for it.
-Otherwise, the data becomes clutter.
+Otherwise, the data becomes cluttered.

 The second part of our survey topic is about doing something with the data you get from the surveys.
 This is a golden opportunity to validate your efforts or find areas to improve.
 And as mentioned already, if you don’t use or can’t figure out what to do with the information you get from the survey questions, the questions are probably irrelevant – a waste of time for both you and your customer.

-While numerical surveys, like rating something on a scale of one to ten, give you great insight to overall satisfaction levels of your customers, there should be opportunity to get opinions from open-ended questions.
+While numerical surveys, like rating something on a scale of one to ten, give you great insight to the overall satisfaction levels of your customers, there should be an opportunity to get opinions from open-ended questions.
 If you’ve been following my work, then you know that one of my favorites is what I call The One Thing Question, which goes like this:

 Is there one thing you can think of that will make doing business with us better?